npmitchell/tubular/docs/docs/source/index.rst

 Installation (Let's get going!)
 -------------------------------
-We have tested TubULAR in Linux and Mac platforms.
-We don't currently guarantee that everything will work on a Windows machine.
+We have tested TubULAR in Linux, Mac OS 11, and Windows 10 operating systems.
 Here, we will walk through the installation, but if anything goes awry, check the FAQ page here:

 .. toctree::
   :maxdepth: 1